-The above table gives the performance of the MCH-MGA-OPT for PZ = 1.5, 10 and 20 and MAX\GENS = 20, 50 and 100 for comparison.
-For each table entry, the first data represents the average CPU time in seconds while the second one in parentheses denotes the cost in SG\$.
-When we compare against the quality of solutions as returned by the beam-search based optimizer, it is clear that the MCH-MGA-OPT consistently outperformed the beam-search based optimizer with the optimal cost = SG \$715 for most cases.
-In fact, as for MCH-MGA-OPT, the minimal cost over 10 runs consistently stays at SG \$715 for all the cases, which probably represents the global optimal solution.
-In general, the beam-search based optimizer could only better the average cost returned by MCH-MGA-OPT in the weakest case where PZ=1 and $MAX\GEN=20$ .
+Table 3 gives the performance of the MCH-MGA-OPT for PZ = 1, 5, 10 and 202 and $MAX_GENS = 20$, 50 and 100 for comparison.
+Again, all the data reported are averages over 10 runs.
+For each table entry, the first data represents the CPU time in seconds while the second one in parentheses denotes the cost in SG\$.
+When we compare against Table 1 for the quality of solutions as returned by the beam-search based optimizer, it is clear that the MCH-MGA-OPT consistently outperformed the beam-search based optimizer with the optimal cost = SG \$715 for most cases.
+In fact, as for MCH-MGA-OPT, the minimal cost over 10 runs consistently stays at SG \$715 for all the cases, which probably represents the global optimal solution3.
+In general, the beam-search based optimizer could only better the average cost returned by MCH-MGA-OPT in the weakest case where PZ=1 and $MAX_GEN=20$.
 On the other hand, the MCH-MGA-OPT generally outperformed the beam-search based optimizer in terms of solution quality.